dflib/dflib/README.md

 intended for Java and JVM languages.

-With DataFrame API, you get essentially the same data manipulation capabilities you may be used to in SQL (such as joins, etc.), only you apply them in-memory and over dynamically defined "tables".
+With DataFrame API, you get essentially the same data manipulation capabilities you may be used to in SQL (such as joins, etc.), only you apply them in-memory and over dynamically defined "table" objects.
 While SQL is "declarative", `DataFrame` allows step-by-step transformations that are somewhat easier to understand and much easier to compose.

 `DataFrame` is extremely versatile and can be used to model a variety of data tasks.
 ETL, log analysis, spreadsheets